BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 ## The Treatment of an Illness

-In their book *The Tree of Knowledge* {% maturana:1987 %} Maturana and Varela very briefly discuss society.
+In their book *The Tree of Knowledge* {% cite maturana:1987 %} Maturana and Varela very briefly discuss society.
 Unlike cells serving the whole organism, a functioning society should prioritize the needs and well-being of the individual.
 Can we bring their humanistic viewpoint in line with Luhmann's theory?
 That would be nice but probably not in the spirit of the author.